summerdream2018/MetaAHCB/docs/user_manual.md

 For optimal performance, it is recommended that the total amount of second-generation sequencing data in a single group does not exceed 200 GB.

-Details:
+Input data preparation:

 Before execution, modify the input-related parameters in `pipeline.sh`.

 Required input:

-Third-generation sequencing reads (TGS)
+- Third-generation sequencing reads (TGS)
-At least one sample of TGS reads is required.
+- At least one sample of TGS reads is required.
-Only .fq.gz format is supported.
+- Only .fq.gz format is supported.
-Specify the directory containing TGS reads using:
+- Specify the directory containing TGS reads using:

 `TGS_DIR`

 Second-generation sequencing reads (NGS)
-At least one sample of NGS reads is required.
+- At least one sample of NGS reads is required.
-Only `.fq.gz` format is supported.
+- Only `.fq.gz` format is supported.
-Paired-end sequencing files (`*_1.fq.gz` and `*_2.fq.gz`) are required.
+- Paired-end sequencing files (`*_1.fq.gz` and `*_2.fq.gz`) are required.
-Specify the directory containing NGS reads using:
+- Specify the directory containing NGS reads using:

 `NGS_DIR`